lemonrock/linux-support/README.md

 ## Licensing

-The license for this project is MIT.
+The license for this project is AGPL-3.0.

 [linux-support]: https://github.com/lemonrock/linux-support "linux-support GitHub page"